-The Federal Aviation Administration (FAA) has long mandated that all U.S. commercial service airports, including Richmond International Airport (RIC), use aqueous film-forming foams (AFFF) as part of their emergency and training and response programs.
-All AFFF formulations currently approved and mandated by FAA contain certain PFAS compounds due to their ability to extinguish aircraft fuel fires quickly and effectively, while also preventing fuel from reigniting.
+The Federal Aviation Administration (FAA) has long mandated that all U.S. commercial service airports, including Richmond International Airport (RIC), use aqueous film-forming foams (AFFF) as part of their fire emergency training and response programs.
+AFFF formulations have historically been the most effective tool for extinguishing aircraft fuel fires, while also preventing fuel vapors from reigniting, helping ensure the safety of the traveling public.
+AFFF formulations that were federally mandated at commercial service airports for the past several decades all contained per- and polyfluoroalkyl substances (PFAS).

-Since first learning of potential PFAS presence off airport property, the Airport has taken proactive and aggressive steps to protect the community through efforts to follow the emerging concerns and ongoing research about PFAS.
-RIC is working voluntarily with the Virginia Department of Environmental Quality (DEQ) to conduct scientific, data-driven research and analysis to assess the potential scope of PFAS on Airport property.
+In Virginia, RIC is working with the Virginia Department of Environmental Quality (DEQ) to conduct scientific, data-driven research and analysis to assess the potential scope of PFAS on Airport property.

-The FAA and the Department of Defense (DOD) have recently approved use of a Fluorine-Free Foam (F3) and are currently providing transition plan guidance to the commercial aviation industry, which notes considerations including equipment replacement or purchase, foam disposal and grant opportunities.
+The FAA and the Department of Defense (DOD) have approved the use of several Fluorine-Free Foams (F3) and are currently providing transition plan guidance to the commercial aviation industry.
 It is important to note that all FAA-required firefighting foam products, including F3, may still contain low levels of PFAS.
 Switching to F3 does not necessarily mean that the foam is PFAS-free.

-The FAA has not provided a deadline for airports to complete the transition from AFFF to F3.
-Future release of AFFF containing PFAS would only occur if there was a fire emergency.
-PFAS concerns today relate to the historical use of AFFF, not current or future uses that are very controlled.
+While the FAA has not provided a deadline for airports to complete the transition from AFFF to F3, Virginia has passed legislation specifically focused on RIC’s transition to F3.
+The Airport will develop its transition plan and submit that plan to the Virginia Department of Aviation by November 15, 2026, and it will complete its transition by the deadlines set forth in the legislation.
+During this transition process, the only future release of AFFF containing PFAS would occur if there was a fire emergency.
+The Airport’s PFAS concerns today relate only to impacts from the historical use of AFFF that were not required to be controlled.

 Further, the Airport values its collaborative approach working with federal, state and local groups, associations and entities in our efforts.
 In addition to the Virginia DEQ, our work includes engagement with: